 Compiled and maintained by the influential investment banker Terry Kawaja of LUMA Partners, perhaps the most important dealmaker working in the advertising technology industry today, this image is widely cited within the industry as a symbol of the fragmented, confusing nature of digital media.
 That said, it also serves as a useful starting point in understanding what companies compete with each other, what all these startup companies actually do, who their customers are, and whether or not they are independent or owned by another company.
 Terry does a great job of keeping the slide current, and actually maintains a few versions that speak to other branches of digital media, like Social, Mobile, Video, and others.

-The easiest way to get started is to start following one of the existing industry lists out there – @contactjr has a good one named ‘Online Media’ that I would recommend, and which covers many individual influencers as well as company and news media accounts.
+The easiest way to get started is to look at the AdExchanger Twitter Directory which covers many individual influencers as well as company and news media accounts.
 You can follow me by clicking the button at the top of the sidebar, or by clicking here: AdOpsInsider.

 Follow Experts and Ask Questions on Quora

-Ad Operations isn’t always easy – in fact, it’s frequently challenging, even for industry veterans.
-Digital advertising is an ever-changing beast by definition, so no one can possibly be an expert on everything.
-Perhaps that’s why Quora is such a vibrant resource – Quora is a free service that lets anyone ask or answer a question, but with a much more qualified and technical user base than something like Yahoo!
-Answers.
-You can even follow the answers and questions of specific users once you sign up.
+Somewhere between the high-profile experts on Twitter and the tactical but largely anonymous community on Reddit, Quora is a vibrant resource that combines the two.
+Quora isn’t specific to digital advertising, but rather a free platform lets anyone ask or answer a question about any topic, and just happens to have fantastic community in the digital media thread.
 You must use your real name as your username on Quora, which is displayed whenever you answer a question, and helps suss out who’s qualified to respond and who’s not, as well as potential conflicts of interest in any answers.
-The brilliant aspect of the service however is that you can ask questions anonymously, so there’s no embarrassment over what might seem like a stupid question.
+You’d be surprised at how many company founders, CEOs, CTOs, heads of product, and other powerful industry experts are answering questions on Quora!
+Transparency in who answers is a key part of the value, but you can ask questions anonymously, so there’s no embarrassment over what might seem like a stupid question.

-You can see my answers and see what topics I’m following on Quora here: Benjamin Kneen
+You can also see my answers and see what topics I’m following on Quora here: Ben Kneen.